psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 trait Departures[F[_]] {
 ```
 This `derive` annotation comes from another cool library called [`derevo`](https://github.com/manatki/derevo).
-The purpose of this library is different instance derivation using a single macro annotation.
+The purpose of this library is various instance derivation using a single macro annotation.

 Now the code compiles and we can be happy about having cleaner business logic.
 Here is the [link to the final code](https://github.com/psisoyev/train-station-tofu/blob/master/service/src/main/scala/com/psisoyev/train/station/departure/Departures.scala#L24).
 Yes, the final version has slightly more lines of code, but it's a low price to pay for the clean code.

-You might be not convinced with the example above because in your case you don't log inputs and outputs, validation service is a separate entity.
+Some people might be not convinced with the example above because they don't log inputs and outputs.
+Also, it's fine to have the validation service as a separate class.
-We could do this with `Arrivals` as it's validation is much bigger and potentially could grow even more.
+Actually, this is what we did with `Arrivals` service, as it's validation is much bigger and potentially could grow even more.
-At the same time, we could use the same `Mid` concept even in the validator itself.
+However, `Mid` concept can be used even in the validation service as well.
 [Have a look](https://github.com/psisoyev/train-station-tofu/blob/master/service/src/main/scala/com/psisoyev/train/station/arrival/ArrivalValidator.scala#L20).
 There are more ideas what you could extract to `Mid`:
 * tracing;
 * authentication;